jwshinx/backstage/README.md

-# react-template
+# backstage

-Bare starter project from scratch.
-No create-react-app.
+A place to buy guitars and music gear.
+Branched off a template project: https://github.com/jwshinx/react-template.
 React, typescript, webpack, babel.
 Includes linter and prettier baked in.

 ## Setup